-Don't forget that you can continue to use the Discount Purchase Program in retirement.
+You can continue to save money through the Discount Purchase Program in retirement.
 Go to www.beneplace.com/discountprogramERS and click the retiree button to start saving on a wide variety of products and services.
 There are no enrollment or membership fees-you simply register with your email address.